pvnovarese/workbook/notary-0.md

 Username: <username>
 Password: <password>
 Email: <email>
-WARNING: login credentials saved in /home/ubuntu/.docker/config.json Login Succeeded
+WARNING: login credentials saved in /home/pvn/.docker/config.json Login Succeeded
 ```

-Make sure content trust is disabled, then re-tag the hello-world image so we can push it into our own namespace.
+Make sure content trust is disabled, then re-tag the `hello-world` image so we can push it into our own namespace.

 ```
 pvn@gyarados /home/pvn>  unset DOCKER_CONTENT_TRUST
 pvn@gyarados /home/pvn>  docker tag hello-world <username>/trust-test:latest
 ```

-When we push the image, note that the -D flag will enable debug output if you want to see more details on what’s happening.
-For unsigned pushes this is not going to reveal much, but when we do signed pushes we’ll see a lot more detail.
+When we push the image, note that the `-D` flag will enable debug output if you want to see more details on what's happening.
+For unsigned pushes this is not going to reveal much, but when we do signed pushes we'll see a lot more detail.

 ```
 pvn@gyarados /home/pvn> docker -D push <username>/trust-test:latest
 ```

-Now, let’s re-enable Content Trust and pull the image we just pushed.
+Now, let's re-enable Content Trust and pull the image we just pushed.

 ```
 pvn@gyarados /home/pvn> export DOCKER_CONTENT_TRUST=1